YZ-US-Ranger/DataCamp-R/README.md

   # Summarize difference in proportion of homeowners
   summarize(obs_diff_prop = diff(prop_own)) # male - female
 ```

+Unless you tell R otherwise, R will do operations like this alphabetically, so -0.09964612 is the proportion of (f)emales that favor minus the proportion of (m)ales.

 # Randomized data under null model of independence
 The infer package will allow you to model a particular null hypothesis and then randomize the data to calculate permuted statistics.
 In this exercise, after specifying your null hypothesis you will permute the home ownership variable 10 times.
 By doing so, you will ensure that there is no relationship between home ownership and gender, so any difference in home ownership proportion for female versus male will be due only to natural variability.